The Secret of the Guarantors for the Giving of the Torah: From the Mouths of Babes and Sucklings

 Regarding this, we say in Tehillim (Psalms):

-Midrash Tehillim describes that when Hashem sought to give the Torah to Israel, He saw that the world could not exist without the Torah.
+The Midrash Tehillim describes that at the time when Hashem sought to give the Torah to Israel, He saw that the world could not exist without the Torah.
 If He were to wait another thousand generations, the world would simply be destroyed.
-On the other hand, Hashem said to Israel: "I am giving you such a holy Torah, but who says you will guard it and not soil it in mud and mire?
+On the other hand, Hashem said to Israel: "I am giving you such a holy Torah, but who says that you will guard it and not soil it in mud and mire?
 Bring Me guarantors that you will fulfill the Torah, and then I will give it to you."

 Israel said: "Alright, we will bring the holy Patriarchs—Avraham, Yitzchak, and Yaakov."
 Hashem said to them: "They themselves cannot be guarantors, because I hold 'debts' against them."